On this page

-In preparation for the national heritage plan, over 70 public consultations workshops took place during 2018 and the Department of Culture, Heritage and the Gaeltacht have published a report on the Heritage Ireland 2030 Public Consultation (November 2018).
+In preparation for the national heritage plan, over 70 public consultations workshops took place during 2018 and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media have published a report on the Heritage Ireland 2030 Public Consultation (November 2018).
 In 2019 submissions were invited to address the themes of National Leadership and Heritage; Heritage Partnerships; and Communities and Heritage.
 The Heritage Council’s Analysis of Submissions Received (2019) is also available.

 National Youth Singing Project

-A National Youth Singing Project has been proposed in research (2019) commissioned by the Creative Ireland Programme Office of the Department of Culture, Heritage and the Gaeltacht.
+A National Youth Singing Project has been proposed in research (2019) commissioned by the Creative Ireland Programme Office of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
 It was commissioned in response to an action within the Creative Youth Plan to support a strategy to develop and extend choral singing and the creation of a model for the National Choral Singing Project: Youth and Singing.
 It is proposed as a creativity programme, equally located in education and the arts, potentially delivered by a consortium of stakeholders in the group singing sector and principally with Sing Ireland.
 It aims to mainstream cultural and creative experiences, build audiences, and expand access to creative opportunities through the medium of group singing in and across school and community settings.

 National Mapping of Youth Arts Provision